We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 For more information, please read our cookie policy.

-If a request is made for the Secretary of State to call-in an airspace change proposal, the Secretary of State may determine that the proposal should be decided by them rather than the CAA.
+If the Secretary of State takes the decision to call-in an airspace change proposal, the Secretary of State becomes the decision maker, instead of the CAA.

 • is of strategic national importance or,